pflagerd/interactive-curves-and-surfaces-three-js/md/ 1 Introduction to CAGD/ 5 Control Points The Start of CAGD.md

 #### Exercise 1.5.2

+1. Create a new project from `template/`, and use this code to render a starscape.

 1. Here is some sample code which you can use to create a kind of starscape.
 ```javascript
 const vertices = [];